empa-scientific-it/openbis-uploader/services/openbis-configuration/README.md

             "properties": {"one":["SAMPLE_ID"]}
     }
     ]
-}

 ```
 the difference is that here `prefix` MUST be specified to generate object codes and that `properties` is a dict whith strings for keys and list of property names for entries.
 The keys serves to group properties in sections.

-An example configuration can be found in this repository under ```
+An example configuration can be found in this repository in this [file](./examples/example_configuration.json).